Lynnesbian/super-amy/README.md

  - [GIMP](https://www.gimp.org/) v2.10 or later for the .xcf files in `res/img`
  - [DefleMask](http://www.deflemask.com/) for the .dmf files in `res/mus/deflemask`

 All of this software is available for Windows, Mac, and Linux, free of charge.

+## Licence
+This project is licenced under the MIT licence.
+For the text of this licence, see "COPYING" in the root directory.